MultiCraft/repixture/README.md

 See *LICENSE.txt* or the links below for the full license texts.

 - Media files: all licensed under CC BY-SA 4.0 or CC0, with one exception:
-    - The exception: Sounds in the `weather` mod are under GPLv2 (these sounds should be replaced later)
+    - The exception: Sounds in the `rp_weather` mod are under GPLv2 (these sounds should be replaced later)
     - See per-mod READMEs for details
 - Source code: all licensed under LGPLv2.1 (or later versions of the LGPL), or MIT License, see per-mod READMEs.